endurance21/GSOC-20-WrapUp/index.md

   This project aimed at -
   * REVAMPING the current modules system from ``require.js`` to ``ESModules`` .

-  * Writing   Audio Nodes in `ES6 classes` way rather than older `function Constructor` way  .
+  * Writing   Audio Nodes in `ES6 classes` way rather than older `function constructor` way  .

   * REVAMPING Testing Architecture of the codebase  .